-A warming wood fire in an open fireplace is the perfect backdrop to a cozy hour at home, its flickering flames creating a relaxed atmosphere of contentment.
-However, there is an inconvenient downside to heating with wood: before the next fire can be lit, the fireplace has to be cleaned and the old ashes removed.
+A warming wood fire in an open fireplace is the perfect backdrop to many a cosy hour at home, its flickering flames creating a relaxed atmosphere of contentment.
+However, there is an inconvenient downside to heating with wood: Before the next fire can be lit, the fireplace has to be cleaned and old ashes removed from the stove.

 Removing old ashes